dorawyy/thinkr/doc/M3_Requirements_and_Design.md

 5. **StudyService**
     - **Purpose and rationale**: Allows for retrieval of generated flashcards and quizzes based on the extracted text of a provided document.

+6. **RAGService**
+   - **Purpose and rationale**: **Internal service** that handles document embedding, similarity search, and context retrieval for AI-powered features like chat and suggested materials.

 ### **4.2.
 Databases**